hashicorp/terraform-plugin-framework/README.md

 terraform-plugin-framework is also not at full feature parity with terraform-plugin-sdk yet.
 See [Which SDK Should I Use?](https://terraform.io/docs/plugin/which-sdk.html) for more information.

-We believe terraform-plugin-framework is a suitable and reliable module to build Terraform providers on, and encourage community members that can afford occasional breaking changes to build with it. terraform-plugin-framework will eventually become a new major version at which point its interfaces will be stable, but we need real-world use and feedback before we can be comfortable making those commitments.
+We believe terraform-plugin-framework is a suitable and reliable module to build Terraform providers on, and encourage community members that can afford occasional breaking changes to build with it. terraform-plugin-framework will eventually become GA with a new major version release, at which point its interfaces will be stable, but we need real-world use and feedback before we can be comfortable making those commitments.

 We recommend only using tagged releases of this module, and examining the CHANGELOG when upgrading to a new release.
 Breaking changes will only be made in minor versions; patch releases will always maintain backwards compatibility.